citizenweb3/staking/Cyber.md

 1) Using [Keplr](https://github.com/citizen-cosmos/Staking/blob/main/Cyber.md#keplr) or a Ledger device connected to [cyb.ai](https://github.com/citizen-cosmos/Staking/blob/main/Cyber.md#cyberpage)

-2) You know what you're doing, so all you need is Citizen's Cosmos [validator address: bostromvaloper1f7nx65pmayfenpfwzwaamwas4ygmvalqj6dz5r](https://cyb.ai/network/bostrom/hero/bostromvaloper1f7nx65pmayfenpfwzwaamwas4ygmvalqj6dz5r)
+2) You know what you're doing, so all you need is the Citizen Web3 [validator address: bostromvaloper1f7nx65pmayfenpfwzwaamwas4ygmvalqj6dz5r](https://cyb.ai/network/bostrom/hero/bostromvaloper1f7nx65pmayfenpfwzwaamwas4ygmvalqj6dz5r)

 ### Keplr
 Download and open [Keplr](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap) (please find an extended guide to using Keplr [here](https://medium.com/@catdotfish/how-to-use-keplr-wallet-40afc80907f6)), make sure you have some BOOT on your balance, and: